 Clandestine departures from France to Palestine

-The networks from France
+Networks from France

 Public opinion

-Among the Gaullists, the Zionists can claim to have been among the first to recognize the Free France movement and to have maintained a link throughout the war, thanks to the presence of the writer Albert Cohen in London.
+Among the Gaullists, the Zionists can claim to have been among the first to recognize the Free French movement and to have maintained a link throughout the war, thanks to the presence of the writer Albert Cohen in London.
 But the most important network of complicity was established with the SFIO (French Section of the Workers' International), existing before the war and reinforced during the war, thanks to Marc Jarblum, leader of the Zionist movement in France.
-Léon Blum, former Chairman of the Board, André Blumel, lawyer and former chief of staff of Léon Blum, Cletta Mayer are all important allies, both for informal and official procedures.
-In the inner circle, among the new recruits are ministers and former ministers, Jules Moch, Daniel Mayer, Edouard Depreux, Christian Pineau, André Philip, all close to Léon Blum.
+Léon Blum, former President of the Council, André Blumel, lawyer and former chief of staff of Léon Blum, Cletta Mayer are all important allies, both for informal and official procedures.
+In the close circle, among the new recruits are ministers and former ministers, Jules Moch, Daniel Mayer, Edouard Depreux, Christian Pineau, André Philip, all close to Léon Blum.

-Exodus
+The Exodus

 Membres de la Haganah dans la r�gion de Marseille accueillant les candidats au d�part pour la Palestine